 Comparisons and Public Awareness

-In past cases, victims like Robert Miller, Edna Mae Miller, Brittany Lewis, and Dustin Cecil Owen have also been involved in head-on collisions or roadway fatalities linked to insufficient lighting, road construction zones, and other hazards.
+In addition, past victims like Robert Miller, Edna Mae Miller, Brittany Lewis, and Dustin Cecil Owen faced similar conditions.
+These incidents often involved poor lighting or road hazards.

 Public Responsibility and Prevention